Key Takeaways

 Commercial auto, tools, and equipment

 Personal auto policies typically exclude vehicles used for business.
 If you haul mowers, trailers, or crew to job sites, you need commercial auto insurance.
-NEXT says most states require it for business-owned vehicles.
+Most states require it for any business-owned vehicle.

 Inland marine or tools and equipment coverage protects mowers, blowers, trimmers, and trailers against theft, damage, and loss away from your shop.
 Thimble's Business Equipment Protection covers owned, rented, or borrowed equipment up to $5,000 with blanket coverage for items under $2,500.